What is Medicaid?

 Coverages for Medicaid/Medicare Enrollees:

-Because there can be overlapping coverages with Medicaid and Medicare.
+Because there can be overlapping coverages between Medicaid and Medicare.
 Coverages are handled in a certain way.

-Medicare coverages will apply their four basic forms of coverages
+Medicare coverage will apply its four basic forms of coverage

 - Part A: Pays for hospitalization costs